 Getting a car driver’s licence involves gradually progressing through a series of stages until you qualify for a full licence.

-There is a different process for:
+There's a different process if you're:

 - Step 1